hipc-book/hipc-book.github.io/_lectures/10-heterogeneous_programming.md

 # Performance Portability

-So far in this module we've been concerned with _**Performance**_.
-One of the major issues we face with heterogenity is _**Portability**_ -- the ability to maintain a single codebase that can be compiled and executed on any architecture without significant re-engineering.
+So far in this module, we've been concerned with _**Performance**_.
+One of the major issues we face with heterogeneity is _**Portability**_ -- the ability to maintain a single codebase that can be compiled and executed on any architecture without significant re-engineering.

 Of course, just because a piece of software is _portable_, does not mean that it is necessarily _performant_ (at least not on every possible platform!).